nwdigitalradio/n7nix/plu/PACLINK-UNIX_INSTALL.md

   * You will receive the password later on in the process from winlink.org
   * Once you receive your password you will enter it manually in file _/usr/local/etc/wl2k.conf_
     * Set the _wl2k-password=_ line with your new password.
-* For new Winlink users [this link](https://winlink.org/user) has information on creating a new Winlink account
+* For new Winlink users [this link](https://winlink.org/user) has information on creating a Winlink account

 ### Start the install script